 Maintenance pages are an integral part of any online website.
 The same is true for a WordPress website.
-It is common for owners to do maintenance or use a coming soon banner when they are planning a new iteration of new feature release.
-In both the cases, you will need a plugin to help you achieve the desired result.
+It is common for owners to do maintenance or use a coming soon banner when they are planning a new iteration of a new feature release.
+In both cases, you will need a plugin to help you achieve the desired result.

-In today’s article, we will be using “Minimal Coming Soon & Maintenance Mode” plugin to show you how to create a maintenance page.
+In today’s article, we will be using the “Minimal Coming Soon & Maintenance Mode” plugin to show you how to create a maintenance page.
 We will also be reviewing the plugin alongside the tutorial.
 The plugin comes with both free and paid options.
 The free option gives you basic functionality whereas the “Minimal Coming Soon & Maintenace Mode Paid” gives you full control of the plugin.

 Apart from the tutorial, we will also be covering the plugin from a review perspective.
 So, without any delay, let’s get started.